ObolNetwork/charon/README.md

 This repo contains the source code for the distributed validator client *Charon*; a HTTP middleware client for Ethereum Staking that enables you to safely run a single validator across a group of independent nodes.

-Charon is accompanied by webapp called the [Distributed Validator Launchpad](https://github.com/obolnetwork/dv-launchpad), for distributed validator key creation.
+Charon is accompanied by a webapp called the [Distributed Validator Launchpad](https://github.com/obolnetwork/dv-launchpad) for distributed validator key creation.

-Charon is used by Enterprises and DAOs to distribute the responsibility of running Ethereum Validators across a number of different running instances and client implementations.
+Charon is used by Enterprises and DAOs to distribute the responsibility of running Ethereum Validators across a number of different instances and client implementations.

 ![Example Obol Cluster](https://obol.tech/ObolCluster.png)
 ###### A validator deployment that uses the Charon client to hedge client and hardware failure risks